globewalldesk/revuu/README.md

 # revuu
-If you are trying to commit a lot of programming techniques to memory, try it--you'll like it.
-Revuu gives you one place to make or copy practical (how-to) programming questions, auto-creating and keeping track of answer files, running your answers in-app, scheduling reviews automatically, etc.
+A new kind of learning tool for programming, Revuu makes it unusually easy and fun to review coding tasks.
+Revuu makes it easy to create practical (how-to) programming questions, auto-creating and keeping track of answer files, running your answers in-app, scheduling reviews automatically, etc.

 ## User introduction

+See https://www.youtube.com/watch?v=Mgrdg1uwDeA for the how and why of Revuu.

 Revuu helps you review programming tasks, both simple and complex, improving understanding and keeping your skills fresh.
 It was written with the notion that